 I declare that I have no competing interests and this research was carried out as part of my PhD thesis.
 This paper has not been submitted elsewhere.

 Abstract: Infertility is a condition that has inherent cultural significance.
 Its presence in married couples fuels speculations and assigns certain demeaning identities.
 The availability of technically advanced treatments for infertility provides ‘hope’ to couples and women in particular to resolve these assigned identities due to the diagnosis of infertility.
-Care seeking for infertility is a vicious loop of success and failure and hence there is movement from one stage to another hoping for a resolution.
+The care seeking options are deeply gendered.
+Care seeking for infertility is a entropic cycle of success and failure and hence there is movement from one stage to another hoping for a resolution for the women studied.

-The paper focuses on the dilemmas of a medically trained public health researcher during the research with women who were unable to continue the suggested mainstream treatment but were continuing in the pathway by resorting to alternative but unlikely to succeed methods.
-The dilemma between the need to explain the unlikelihood of success as opposed to leaving them with ‘hope’ is discussed.
+The paper focuses on the dilemmas that confronted a medically trained public health professional collecting data from women who were unable to continue the suggested mainstream treatment.
+They were continuing in the treatment pathway by resorting to alternative but unlikely to succeed methods.
+I discuss the moral dilemma experienced between the need to explain the poor likelihood of success as opposed to leaving them with ‘hope’.

 Key words: moral dilemma, hope, inbetweeness, infertility